jkokkat/seg3103_playground/lab03/README.md

     assertEquals(expectedTomorrow, today.nextDate());
 }
 ```
-However, it is not possible to obtain 100% coverage because it is impossible for the month of February to have 29 days if it is not a leap year, so the branch with this condition cannot be covered.
+However, it is not possible to obtain 100% coverage because it is impossible for the month of February to have 29 days if it is not a leap year, so the branch with this condition cannot be covered, as seen in the report.

 Furthermore, I achieved 100% coverage for the equals(Object) method.
 The initial test suite did not include tests where a date was compared to an object.
 The equals() method should return False in this case.
 I also added tests to compare dates where the year, month, and day vary between the two dates.
 These tests are shown below:
 ```bash